dictadata/storage-junctions/docs/types/engram.md

 ### engram.name &lt;string&gt;

 default is smt.schema.
-The engram.name is used by a Codex as the unique key.
-If an engram is to be stored in a Codex the name must be unique.
+The engram.name is used by a Engram as the unique key.
+If an engram is to be stored in a Engram the name must be unique.
 Consider using a dot notation to name engram encodings, e.g. *"myCompany.myGroup.datasource_1"*.

 ### engram.type &lt;string&gt;

-Possible values  "engram", "tract".
-Default value is "engram".
+Possible values  "engram"  Default value is "engram".

 ### engram.description &lt;string&gt;